The Ultimate Guide To Perfecting Your SaaS KPIs and Metrics

-Here are 6 strategies to help you separate effective, value-creating KPIs from detrimental, value-diminishing KPIs:
+Here are six strategies to help you separate effective, value-creating KPIs from detrimental, value-diminishing KPIs:

 1. Pick KPIs that are aligned with your strategic business objectives

-Good objectives: Reducing complaints by 50 percent over one year or improve resolution times to customer complaints to a minimum of one business day.
+Good objectives: Reducing complaints by 50 percent over one year or improving resolution times to customer complaints to a minimum of one business day.